eriksank/blog/gettier-math-problem.md

 This may actually not always be true.

-## 5. What does the objective set of true knowledge look like?
+## 5. Gettier's example 1 and 2 in the true knowledge database

 Example 1: